 The booklet provides ideas about what a Yukon monument or memorial could look like and prepares families to answer the questionnaire (at the end of the booklet).
 Click here to view here.

 In addition to the booklet mailout, the Coordinators were invited to attend an MMIWG On the Land Healing Camp at Shakat Tun Wilderness Camp near Haines Junction.
 Family participants had the chance to meet the Coordinators and familiarize themselves with the engagement process.
 Around a campfire, we gathered to share stories and fill out some of the questionnaires.

 Are you an MMIWG family member from Yukon or Northern BC?

 - Would you like to learn more about the engagement process of this project?

-- Would you like to receive a survey or chat with one of the Coordinators to input your thoughts on the design of the monument/memorial?
+- Would you like to connect with one of the project coordinators to give your thoughts and input on the design of the monument/memorial process?

 - Be invited to the private MMIWG family FB page?